Berg0162/simcline/Wahoo Kickr/README.md

 + Start your reconnaissance with running <b>Wahoo_Client</b> and experience how the Feather is controlling the resistance of your Wahoo trainer.
 + Next step is running <b>Wahoo_Server</b>, pairing with Zwift and then notice how your avatar is moving effortless in the Zwift world controlled by the Feather.<br>

-<i>The 2 test programs (Client and Server) are NOT using a SSD1306 display, only Serial Monitor to show what is happening!</i><br>
+<i>The 3 test programs (Client, Server and Bridge) are <b>ONLY</b> Serial Monitor to show what is happening!</i><br>
 Please write down the MAC or Device Addresses of a) your Wahoo trainer and b) your Desktop/Laptop with Zwift.
-These are presented in the Serial Monitor log file when running the Client and Server test code.<br>
+These are presented in the Serial Monitor log file when running the Client, Server and Bridge test code.<br>

 <b>Now it is time to test the bridge!</b><br>
 The <b>Wahoo_Zwift_Bridge</b> code needs these "hardware" addresses to unmistakingly establish a BLE connection with the right device.
 I know it can be implemented differently but this is to avoid unwanted BLE connection(s) with an additional power meter, another fitness device or a second computer/laptop, etcetera.